International Frontier Upholds its First-mover Advantage in Mexico's Energy Reform

-On May 12, 2016 Tonalli Energia was notified by the Mexico Comision Nacional de Hidrocarburos (CNH) that it had been awarded the Onshore Oil and Gas Development Block 24 (Tecolutla Block) with an incremental royalty of 31.22%.
-Tonalli's royalty was modeled and bid to allow for a competitive rate of return and compares favorably to royalties bid on other Round 1.3 winning bids.
-On 10 of the 25 blocks, the incremental royalty will be in excess of 60% with three of these blocks having incremental royalties in excess of 80%.
-Read the news release
+On May 12, 2016, Tonalli Energia was notified by the National Hydrocarbons Commission (CNH) that it had been awarded Block 24 ("Tecolutla block") in Round 1.3, with an incremental royalty of 31.22%.
+Tonalli's royalty was modeled to allow for a competitive rate of return and compares favourably to royalties for other winning bids.
+On 10 of the 25 blocks, the incremental royalty was more than 60% with three of these blocks having incremental royalties in excess of 80%.